 (Some of my) favorite composers: John Adams, Stravinsky, Bach, Caroline Shaw, Ravel, Arvo Pärt, Britten, Jennifer Higdon

-Five desert island pieces: Stravinsky’s The Rite of Spring, Bach’s Cantata BWV 150 (“Nach dir, Herr, verlanget mich”), Ravel’s Piano Concerto in G, John Adams’s Naive and Sentimental Music, Handel’s Water Music (OK, six: Rachmaninoff’s Symphonic Dances)
+Three desert island pieces: Stravinsky’s The Rite of Spring, Bach’s Cantata BWV 150 (“Nach dir, Herr, verlanget mich”), Ravel’s Piano Concerto in G (OK, four: John Adams’s Naive and Sentimental Music)

 Favorite orchestra: tie between the Los Angeles Philharmonic and the Berlin Philharmonic

 Most impactful concert: Mahler 6 with Semyon Bychkov and the Vienna Philharmonic

 Bucket-list concert item: David Del Tredici’s Final Alice